 You’ve done all that hard work, now it’s time to protect it!
 There are many different types of protection in the forms of waxes, sprays, liquids and pastes.
 Quite simply, it’s up to you!
 A spray and liquid wax will be quicker to apply but offer less protection, whereas a paste wax will take longer but offer more protection.

-Recently some new technology has come to market in the form of ceramic wax, which includes SiO2 and polymer qualities.
-Products such as Meguiar’s Hybrid Ceramic Wax or Turtle Wax Hybrid Solutions will offer you up to 12 months’ protection while also being quick and easy to apply.
+Ceramic wax, which includes SiO2 and polymer qualities, is a great choice.
+Products such as Meguiar’s Hybrid Ceramic Wax or Turtle Wax Hybrid Solutions Ceramic Spray Coating will offer you up to 12 months’ protection while also being quick and easy to apply.
 Typically, you would apply these directly to the wet paint surface after washing off your shampoo, but always check the bottle for application instructions.

 16. Get shiny tyres

 Dull, dark rubber can pull the whole look of a clean car down, so grab a stiff brush and add some tyre shine to make the entire tyre look brand new.
-This is also a great opportunity to check your tyre pressure and top them up if they don’t match the recommended PSI found in your car owner’s manual.
+This is also a great opportunity to check the pressure of your tyres and top them up if they don’t match the recommended PSI found in your car owner’s manual.

 17. Leave the glass ’til last

 The windows can be hardest part of the car to get clean, with water mist, soap suds and excess wax often finding its way onto glass.
 Once you’ve completely finished cleaning, polishing, waxing and detailing your car, grab a window cleaning spray such as Autoglym Fast Glass and a clean microfibre cloth and give them a good wipe, inside and out.
 Don’t forget to pay attention to your light and indicator covers too if you haven’t already – your headlights may even appear brighter!